Have you ever sold a home before?

 Because the real estate market is stuck in the stone age.

-If you remember, buying electronics also used to be inefficient.
+If you remember, buying a computer also used to be inefficient.
 You had to get in your car.
 Drive down to Circuit City.
 Fight through crowds of people.
-Talk to a sales rep. Sit in a checkout line.
+Talk to a sales rep. Find the right product.
+Sit in a checkout line.
 Pay for the item.
 Drive back home.

-Then… along came Amazon… a company that centralized, streamlined and simplified the shopping process with a single e-commerce platform… so that buying an electronics item became as easy as opening up an app, searching for an item, and tapping “Buy.”
+Amazon made buying an electronics item as easy as opening up an app, searching for an item, and tapping “Buy.”

 Amazon leapfrogged shopping into the digital era, and in so doing, dramatically improved the shopping experience.

-Carvana has done the same in the automobile world.
+Carvana (CVNA) has done the same in the automobile world.
+You can now buy (and sell) cars online as easy as you buy and sell a computer.

-Chewy is doing the same thing in the pets category.
+Chewy (CHWY) is doing the same thing in the pets’ category.
+Forget Petco and PetSmart.
+Just buy your dog’s food and toys from Chewy.com.

 But it won’t be forever.